sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud.rst

   | updated_at          | None                                 |
   +---------------------+--------------------------------------+

-Now you've got a static IP address.
+Now you've rented a static IP address.
 Now you run:

 .. code-block:: console